cecid/hermes-docs/docs/source/web_service_communication.rst

 Get partnerships
 ----------------

-The ebMS update Partnership web service is used by the application of the sending and receiving party to get all partnership details.
+The ebMS get Partnership web service is used by the application of the sending and receiving party to get all partnership details.

 .. _ebms-2-0-get-partnerships-rest: